T/V Margara

 The coral reefs along the southwest coast of Puerto Rico are highly productive and important environments, as well as home to a great diversity of tropical marine organisms including fish, shellfish, other invertebrates, and several protected species.

-To further restore impacts to the injured habitats and resources, NOAA and co-trustee Puerto Rico Department of Natural and Environmental Resources (PRDNER) received $5,197,774.44 from the Oil Spill Liability Trust Fund to implement primary restoration (Phase I) in 2019.
+To further restore impacts to the injured habitats and resources, NOAA and co-trustee Puerto Rico Department of Natural and Environmental Resources (PRDNER) received $5,197,774.44 from the Oil Spill Liability Trust Fund to implement primary restoration in 2019.
 The selected restoration project aimed to stabilize the reef to prevent further damage and bolster recovery for corals and the many species that rely on them.
+Phase 1 of primary restoration (limestone deployment and rubble stabilization) was completed in 2025, which stabilized 1,152 square meters of the impacted site.
+Trustees and their contractors are currently outplanting corals and sponges to the stabilized structures to enhance the ecosystem services at the site.

 On December 9, 2021, NOAA and PRDNER released the Final “Phase II of the Comprehensive Plan for the 2006 T/V Margara Incident Natural Resource Damage Assessment: Compensatory Restoration Plan and Environmental Assessment'' (PDF, 93 pages).
 The trustees selected a compensatory restoration project that would consist of propagating corals in nurseries and outplanting them to reefs in Puerto Rico.
 The trustees anticipate that this project would eventually provide ecological services equivalent to those lost as a result of the T/V Margara Incident.